Ultrasound evidence for a two-component superconducting order parameter in Sr$_2$RuO$_4$

-${\rm Sr}_2{\rm RuO}_4$ has $D_{4h}$ symmetry, and only the irreducible representation $E$ of the point group is multi-dimensional.
+Let's now turn on the Landau theory describing the strain-order parameter coupling. ${\rm Sr}_2{\rm RuO}_4$ has $D_{4h}$ symmetry, and only the irreducible representation $E$ of the point group is multi-dimensional.
 In this representation the superconducting order parameter is a two-component complex variable $(\Delta_A, \Delta_B)$.
 If the order parameter has $E_u$ symmetry, $(\Delta_A, \Delta_B)$ transform as $(x,y)$, and if the order parameter has $E_g$ symmetry, they transform as $(xz,yz)$.
 For both cases, the Landau-Ginzburg free energy describing $\Delta$ and the uniform strains $u$ is given by

 The superconducting part, expanded to fourth order, is

 The relevant elastic energy of the uniform strains is

 where $c$'s are the elastic constants in Voigt notation.
 The cross-coupling term is